Kludd63/Square-Sum-Elements-/README.md

 Files fall under a couple of different types, which perhaps isn't obvious within the file names.
 Folders all contain their own README.

+The folder names are reallitivly self explanitory.
+They are named after the type of generalization of Robert Gerbicz's proof.
+The squares folder also contains the the k=25 case which can be attributed to Gerbicz.

 25PairsText, 49PairsText, 49Glues[L,c,le,re].txt are text files containing the base cases talked about in our paper, both base 'nice' pairs and glues

 regPairs.ipynb is a Jupyter notebook running on a Sagemath Kernel used to find base pairs